 We are going to rely on friends and neighbours to donate plants and a few bits and bobs, but the hard work is down to us.
 We can't afford to employ designers, we have to use our own creativity and ingenuity!
 Some of our lovely friends have already given us some plants and pots, and we have ideas to recycle all sorts of things, but we still have a very long way to go.

-We also need expert advice so that's why I have decided to bare all on this Squidoo lens lol!
-I know that you guys will be able to help me with all sorts of ideas.
+We also need expert advice so that's why I have decided to bare all on this Hub!
+I know that you guys will be able to help me with all sorts of things.

-Even though it's ugly we have a couple of things that make it a bit easier -it's south facing, so it's a sunny garden, and it's divided up into 4 areas, so we can make different 'rooms'.
+Even though it's ugly, we have a couple of things that make it a bit easier - it's south facing, so it's a sunny garden, and it's divided up into 4 areas, so we can make different 'rooms'.
 Our plan is to have an area with a lawn and fruit trees to provide shade, and small vegetable patches.
 One area is for a shed where my son can store his toys, and have space outside too.
 The third area is to the side of the house, so we'll have lots of pots and erect a pergola there.
-And the hardest area is right outside our back doors.
-That is the space we have the most problem with.
+And the hardest area is right outside our back doors, which is the space we have the most problem with.

 The walls were so bad that we needed to do something quickly because we just couldn't stand the sight of them any longer.
 The texture of the wall was so awful it is made of large breeze blocks, and at the very back of the garden we faced the back of some garages!
 All concrete slabs!